6chaoran/nlp/nmt/doc/build-a-simple-machine-translator-part-1.md

 # Extension

+The full python code is available at github: [https://github.com/6chaoran/nlp/tree/master/nmt](https://github.com/6chaoran/nlp/tree/master/nmt)
 With this simple model setup, we still a lot of opportunities to improve, such as

-* Richer Feature Encoding of sentence (POS Taggin, NER)
+* Richer Feature Encoding of sentence (POS Tagging, NER)
 * Bidirectional-LSTM
 * Stack more layers of LSTM
 * Attention Mechansim